zwpku/Constrained-HMC/README.md

 # Constrained-HMC
 Monte Carlo sampler on submanifolds

-## COMPILE & INSTALL
+## PREPARE
-1. Install julia libraries, if necessary.
-The following Julia packages are required, in order to run the code.
+1. Install dependent julia libraries, if necessary.

-HomotopyContinuation, DynamicPolynomials PolynomialRoots LinearAlgebra IterativeSolvers PyPlot
+To run the code, the following Julia packages are required.

+-HomotopyContinuation
+-DynamicPolynomials
+-PolynomialRoots
+-LinearAlgebra
+-IterativeSolvers
+-PyPlot

 For example, HomotopyContinuation package can be installed as follows.

 ```
-  using Pkg;
+  julia> using Pkg;
-  Pkg.add("HomotopyContinuation")
+  julia> Pkg.add("HomotopyContinuation")
 ```

 2. Download the source code to a local directory.